Labor Laws for Overtime

 When it comes to labor laws, they're set by both federal and state governments.
 Issues like how often you should get a break and what the maximum working hours can be are all addressed in these labor laws.
 Most laws apply to any business, regardless of their gross revenue, number of employees, or the type of business that they do.

-Any Los Angeles workplace lawyer will tell you that you are protected under the Fair Labor Standards Act of 1938, known as the FLSA for short, which addresses a number of workers’ rights.
+As an employee, you are protected under the Fair Labor Standards Act of 1938 (FLSA), which addresses a number of workers’ rights.
 These include child labor laws, working hours, overtime pay, and wages.
 This federal act is currently enforced by the U.S. Department of Labor Wage and Hour Division.

 Let's Discuss Rest Periods

-Your Los Angeles restaurant worker rights lawyer can agree that FLSA doesn't make it mandatory for employers to offer meals or breaks.
+An attorney for restaurant workers can agree that FLSA doesn't make it mandatory for employers to offer meals or breaks.
 Under this law, an employee may legally work an eight-hour shift without even a restroom break.
 However, there are not many employees that do.

 Many employers will offer break periods for a multitude of reasons.
 First, they know that breaks help to give their workers a break to rejuvenate their body and mind.
 Second, they know that employees who don't get proper nutrition are less productive.
 Third, employers know that to be competitive in their job offering, they need to allow for rest periods like other employers in their industry do.